 What is Easter Cactus?

 Easter Cactus (Rhipsalidopsis), also known as Spring Cactus, blooms in various bright colors from March through May.
-Their star-shaped flowers remain for several weeks and open at daybreak and close at sunset.
+Their star-shaped flowers remain for several weeks, opening at daybreak and close at sunset.
 Easter Cacti are native epiphytes that grow in the highest branches of trees in eastern Brazil’s woods.

-As their adaptation to epiphytic life, Easter Cacti make great houseplants.
+As they adapt to epiphytic life, Easter Cacti make great houseplants.
 They can thrive in partial sun and dry circumstances in their native habitat.
 It, in turn, is closely tied to their ability to bloom in trees.
-The Easter variant’s blossom has a swirly form and comes in many colors, including pink, red, and orange.
+The Easter variant’s blossom is swirly and comes in many colors, including pink, red, and orange.

 How to take care of your Easter Cactus?

-- Avoid exposing it to both deep shadow and direct sunshine for long periods.
+- Avoid exposing it to both deep shadows and direct sunshine for long periods.

-- As the Easter Cactus is not a desert cactus, it must be shielded from direct heat exposure.
+- The Easter Cactus is not a desert cactus, so it must be shielded from direct heat exposure.

 - The leaves will become reddish-brown if exposed to too much sunshine.

 - It takes a long time to become pot-bound because it grows slowly.
 If needed, report after flowering in midsummer, but it’s unlikely you’ll need to do so more than once about every season.

 - The Easter cactus features a leaf with highly rounded margins that are centered.